 Small Great Things by Jodi Picoult

-This isn’t a new release – more than a million copies have been sold, but I was looking for book recs during lockdown and a friend suggested this one and all I can say, is thank you (and that one of my micro-book clubs has chosen it for our next selection).
+This isn’t a new release – more than a million copies have been sold, but I was looking for book recs during lockdown and a friend suggested this and all I can say, is thank you (and that one of my micro-book clubs has chosen it for our next selection).
 Ruth Jefferson, an African American labor and delivery nurse at a Connecticut hospital with more than twenty years’ experience, has to make an unenviable, split-second, life-altering decision when the newborn son of a white supremacist couple has a medical emergency.
-The plot that ensues insects prejudice, class-privilege, race, and justice in a spellbinding story.
+The plot that ensues intersects prejudice, class-privilege, race and justice in a spellbinding story.

 Little Fires Everywhere by Celeste Ng*

 I’ve left this entry for last as I cheated a bit (hence the asterisk).
 Based on more than one recommendation, I watched the adapted series on Hulu starring Reese Witherspoon and Kerry Washington instead of reading the book.
 (I was going to download the audio book but I watched the first episode and I was hooked).
 That seems to be a popular consensus.
 The plot brings together two families: the “matching-tartan for the Christmas card photo” Richardson family and Mia and Pearl Warren, a mother daughter duo who are new to what’s dubbed a “progressive suburb” outside Cleveland.
 Mia and Elena are polar opposites but share the commonalities of motherhood, past secrets, parental pressure and complex family dynamics.
 The characters’ plot lines intertwine in ways you may not see coming.
 Read the description on Goodreads for a complete synopsis.
 If you don’t subscribe to Hulu, it’s worth activating a 7-day free trial for Little Fires Everywhere alone.
 (Then watch Mrs. America.
 Then Killing Eve.
 You’re welcome.)